CyberGhost vs ProtonVPN 2026: Which VPN Actually Wins?

 Integrations

-Look, neither VPN is particularly "integration-heavy" — they're not Zapier.
-Both offer router support (so you can protect your whole home network), and both work on every major platform: Windows, Mac, Linux, iOS, Android, and browser extensions.
+Neither VPN is really "integration-heavy"—they're not like Zapier.
+Both offer router support, so you can protect your whole home network, and both work on every major platform: Windows, Mac, Linux, iOS, Android, and browser extensions.

 Pricing & Value

-This one's genuinely nuanced, so let's break it down.
-CyberGhost is cheaper on the long-term plan at ~$2.19/mo — that's hard to argue with if you're purely looking at the number.
+This one's actually nuanced.
+CyberGhost is cheaper on the long-term plan at ~$2.19/mo—that number is hard to argue with.
 But ProtonVPN offers a legitimately useful free plan that's permanent, has no data cap, and carries no ads.
-CyberGhost has nothing comparable.
+CyberGhost doesn't have anything like that.

-For mid-tier pricing, ProtonVPN's Plus plan at ~$4.99/mo annual is fair for what you get.
-The Proton Unlimited bundle at ~$9.99/mo is where it gets really interesting — a full suite of privacy tools is a genuine bargain if you're replacing other services you're already paying for.
+For mid-tier pricing, ProtonVPN's Plus plan at ~$4.99/mo annually is fair.
+The Proton Unlimited bundle at ~$9.99/mo is where it gets interesting—a full privacy suite is a real bargain if you're replacing other services.

 Winner: CyberGhost (pure cost) / ProtonVPN (flexibility + free plan)